 All essential elements in the Xomega model have a dedicated child node

-config, where you can specify additional specific configuration from a custom namespace, which can be used by different generators.
+config, where you can specify additional specific configurations from a custom namespace, which can be used by different generators.

 For example, a logical type